The Outflow of the B335 Protostar II: After the Outburst: Discussion

-We note that the extinction map underestimates the column density in the region immediately south of the protostar, where even in the F444W filter, no stars were detected.
-The mapping algorithm therefore fills this region with the median column density of stars detected in the less obscured perimeter of this opaque region, and therefore underestimates the column density in the opaque region itself.
-Considering this opaque region, the protostar is not located in the densest part of the B335 core.
-The simplest explanation may be that much of the material in the protostar's immediate surroundings may already have fallen onto the disk, and a large fraction of it may already have gone through the accretion disk and been ejected again as a disk wind or as the jet, in the process sculpting the region around the protostar and blowing material out of the outflow cavity.
-Of course, some fraction of this material will have properly been accreted onto the protostar.
-The hollowed-out structure of the cavity follows closely the walls of this cavity seen in ALMA molecular line emission, as is shown, for example, in Figure~1 of \citet{LeGouellec.2023.AA...671.167.magfield}.
+We note again that all the extinction maps underestimate the column density in the immediate vicinity of the protostar, where even in the F444W filter, no stars were detected.
+The mapping algorithm therefore fills this region with the median extinction of stars detected in the less obscured perimeter of this opaque region, and therefore underestimates the extinction in this opaque region itself.